ggravitas/blog/user/pages/01.blog/the-golden-rule/item.md

 ![Book Cover](256px-Bloch-SermonOnTheMount.jpg?resize=550,425&classes=right)

-The Golden Rule exists, if Wikipedia can be trusted, in every religion and ethical code, including those predating Christianity.
+The Golden Rule exists, if Wikipedia can be trusted, in every religion and ethical codes, including those predating Christianity.
 Imagine if modern society could live up to this one rule (or any version of it):

 "That which you hate to be done to you, do not do to another." –Ancient Egypt